Weak-signal extraction enabled by deep-neural-network denoising of diffraction data: Result section

 \subsection{Artificial noise generation}

-To complement the experimental LC data, we artificially create LC data by adding either Poisson or white Gaussian noise to the experimental HC data.
-For the case of Poisson noise, the probability of a single photon hitting pixel $j$ is theoretically given by the Poisson probability distribution $P_j$ for large total count $N$ -- ideally $N\rightarrow \infty$.
-For a fair comparison, the artificial and experimental data should be statistically similar.
-To achieve this, we define the quantity $\gamma_f$ as the ratio between frame-integrated low-count $N_{f}^{\text{LC}}$ and high-count $N_{f}^{\text{HC}}$ ($f$ here refers to a frame index).
-The median value of $\gamma_f$ over all pairs of experimental training data is labeled $\gamma$.
-We then multiply $\gamma$ with every individual HC frame and generate a LC frame by adding the associated Poisson noise.
-For the case of white Gaussian noise, we randomly draw samples from a normal distribution with standard deviation $\sigma$ and add them to the experimental HC data. $\sigma$ is determined as the median value of the standard deviations $\sigma_f$ of all the experimental LC frames.
-Furthermore, to mimic the experimental noise distribution (that in addition to Poisson counting statistics includes detector readout noise and multiple pixel activation effects), we perform a convolution of the artificially noised data using a Gaussian kernel with a radius of 2 pixels and a standard deviation randomly chosen between 0.3 and 0.5.
+As shown in \mbox{Figure~\ref{fig:noise_statistic_comparison}}(f), the experimental LC data follows an approximate Poisson distribution.
+Therefore, to complement the experimental LC data, we artificially create LC data by adding Poisson noise to the experimental HC data.
+XRD data is governed by counting statistics, where the probability of a single photon hitting pixel $j$ is theoretically given by the Poisson probability distribution $P_j$ for large total count $N$ -- ideally $N\rightarrow \infty$.
+For fair comparison, artificial and experimental LC data should be statistically similar.
+To achieve this, we define $\lambda_f$ as the ratio between frame-integrated low-count $N_{f}^{\text{LC}}$ and high-count $N_{f}^{\text{HC}}$ ($f$ here refers to a frame index) and $\lambda=\text{median}(\lambda_f)$.
+Each HC frame is then normalized with $\lambda$ and LC frames being generated by adding the associated Poisson noise, resulting in simulated LC frames as shown in \mbox{Figure~\ref{fig:noise_statistic_comparison}(d)}.
+Notice that signal intensities may vary by many orders of magnitude across the detector pixels, therefore the HC data typically displays an asymmetric probability distribution as shown in \mbox{Figure~\ref{fig:noise_statistic_comparison}(e)}.